-'''

-vxdmpadm settune dmp_low_impact_probe=[on|off]
+vxdmpadm settune dmp low impact probe=[on|off]

-'''

 Path probing will be optimized by probing a subset of paths connected to same HBA and array port.
-The size of the subset of paths can be controlled by the tunable dmp probe threshold whose default value is set to 5.
+The size of the subset of paths can be controlled by the dmp probe threshold tunable.
+The default value is set to 5.